(airdate: November 3, 1966)

 Dr. Tristan Adams was the head of the Tantalus Penal Colony.
 He was an older man with curly, greying hair and brown eyes.
 Adams was an expert in treating and rehabilitating criminals; over the past twenty years prisons had made significant advances, thanks to his recommendations, with criminals receiving the treatment they needed to help cure their mental illnesses, and penal colonies more like hospitals or "resort colonies" than traditional prisons.
 Part of the treatment was to "bury the past" and have patients leave their former selves behind, as a shifting of memory patterns was basic to psychotherapy.
 The colony also used intra-sensory drugs, which had to be shipped in from outside.

 At the Tantalus colony, a neural neutralizer was developed.
 This was a machine that, according to Dr. Adams [who is standing next to Helen Noel when he says it, so it's probably true], neutralized brain waves and relaxed the patient.
-It also made them susceptible to suggestion, able to instill feelings of hunger to intense romance in them.
+It also made them susceptible to suggestion, able to instill feelings in them, from hunger to intense romance.
 This was done via a neutralizing beam (a circle with a light that appeared to spin around a central point at varying speeds), controlled by a relatively simple control panel which could adjust the intensity of the beam.
 If the patient tried to resist the suggestions being given, they would experience extreme pain.
 Similar techniques had been tried back on Earth, but none quite like this.
 Although the neutralizer itself was [presumably] relatively benign, in the wrong hands it could be abused, as Adams demonstrated.
 Adams made a number of patients completely docile and brainwashed, and those who fought against the treatment, such as Adams' associate Dr. Simon van Gelder, experienced constant pain and psychiatric breaks when they tried to remember things.
 When Adams used it on Kirk, he told Kirk that he was madly in love with Helen.
 He also tried to use it to bend Kirk's will to his own, but Kirk was able to resist, at least for a time.
 If the neutralizer was left on with a patient but with no attendant, the neutralizer would ultimately empty the patient's mind, killing them - even if it wasn't at the highest setting; this was how Adams ultimately died.
 After Adams' death, Dr. Simon van Gelder had the treatment room dismantled and the neutralizer destroyed.

 Dr. Simon van Gelder was a doctor assigned six months ago to the Tantalus Penal Colony.
 He was tall, with white hair and blue eyes.
 Van Gelder was Adams' assistant, but something caused Adams to turn against him and use the neural neutralizer on him.
 [This was almost certainly van Gelder objecting to Adams' use of the neutralizer on patients, but it's not explicitly stated.]
 Van Gelder found his mind almost completely emptied, suffering from neuro-synaptic damage, but he was still able to smuggle himself aboard the Enterprise and to demand asylum from Kirk, even if he had a hard time focusing or staying coherent.
 Van Gelder was able to remember some things with the help of Spock.
 By the end of the episode he seemed to be fully recovered.